top of page

 we should bury it–

-the short, German letters scraped gradually scraped off of our ancestors' empty tombstones.
+the short, German letters scraped gradually off of our ancestors' empty tombstones.

 but I can’t help but think that it’s ours.